BobSoftOfficial/Stacky/README.md

 So use empty lines or none command lines as a boost! you could also see that input is not an intruction but whatever you put in it will change the word input with So this makes it just a bit eazier to read
-(the '' is not actual part of the instruction, it is just there bacause else github will make everything weird. also the emtpy lines between commands... just ingnore them. it is the same as the other isue else github will make it look weird. want an working program? just donwload the .stacky file above!)
+(the '' is not actual part of the instruction, it is just there bacause else github will make everything weird. also the emtpy lines between commands... just ingnore them. it is the same as the other isue else github will make it look weird. want an working program? just donwload the .churchy file above!)